xushengyao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image16]
 </center>

+In general, according to the distribution comparison, the model is quite confident to get the predicted result in most cases.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+As the layer goes deeper, most noise are gone and only pixels with import features have been kept.

 <center>

 ![alt text][image17]
+conv1

 ![alt text][image18]
+conv1_relu

 ![alt text][image19]
+conv1_max_pool

 ![alt text][image20]
+conv2

 ![alt text][image21]
+conv2_relu

 ![alt text][image22]
+conv2_max_pool
 </center>